ortus-docs/contentbox-docs/using/content/index.md

 6. Sitemap

-In the following chapters you'll find an overview of every options so that you can get familiar with them.
+In the following chapters you'll find an quick overview of each one of these options.